ubernostrum/webcolors/docs/conventions.rst

 be entirely lowercase.

-.. _spec-identifiers:

 Identifying sets of named colors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For purposes of identifying the specification from which to draw the
-selection of defined color names, webcolors recognizes the following
+selection of defined color names, webcolors uses strings naming the
-strings as identifiers:

-`u'html4'`
-    The HTML 4 named colors.

-`u'css2'`
-    The CSS 2 named colors.

-`u'css21'`
-    The CSS 2.1 named colors.

-`u'css3'`
-    The CSS 3/SVG named colors.
-For all functions for which the set of
-    color names is relevant, this is the default set used.
+specifications, and provides :ref:`a set of constants containing the
+correct values <spec-constants>`.

-The CSS 1 named colors are not represented here, as CSS 1 merely
+Note that the CSS1 named colors are not supported here, as CSS1 merely
 "suggested" a set of color names, and declined to provide values for
 them.
-The CSS 2 "system colors" are also not represented here, as they
+The CSS2 "system colors" are also not represented here, as they
 had no fixed defined values and are now deprecated.